greim/motel/readme.md

   /*
    * All elements with "users/:id" dependencies
-   * have left the DOM.
+   * have now left the DOM.
    *
    * Do necessary cleanup.
 Unregister websockets,
    * cancel pollers, dispatch deletion actions.